NOT UNDER THE LAW BUT UNDER GRACE

 Elements of the Law That Have Been Replaced by the New Covenant

-Who needeth not daily, as those high priests, to offer up sacrifice, first for his own sins, and then for the people’s: for this he did once, when he offered up himself.
+who does not need daily, as those high priests, to offer up sacrifices, first for His own sins and then for the people’s, for this He did once for all when He offered up Himself.
 (Hebrews 7:27)

-For then must he often have suffered since the foundation of the world: but now once in the end of the world hath he appeared to put away sin by the sacrifice of himself.
+He then would have had to suffer often since the foundation of the world; but now, once at the end of the ages, He has appeared to put away sin by the sacrifice of Himself.
 (Hebrews 9:26)

 When we say we are not under the Law but under grace, and Christ is the fulfillment of the Law, we may speak with confidence regarding the sacrifice of animals and birds.
 The blood offered on the cross by the Lord Jesus Christ has made an eternal atonement for the sins of the whole world.

-And he is the propitiation [appeasement] for our sins: and not for ours only, but also for the sins of the whole world.
+And He Himself is the propitiation [appeasement] for our sins, and not for ours only but also for the whole world.
 (I John 2:2)

 The ordinances of the priesthood and of the Tabernacle of the Congregation.
 A great part of the Book of Exodus is devoted to the Aaronic priesthood and the ordinances concerning the Tabernacle of the Congregation.